Skip to Content

 • Semester programs only:

-transfer students must have completed at least one semester at their current institution.
+• Transfer students must have completed one full semester at their current institution to apply

 Yonsei University